-ST. EUSTATIUS / 2 October 2024
+ST. EUSTATIUS / 9 October 2024

 “Restore the dignity of our ancestors”

-Mr. Kenneth Cuvalay, President of the St. Eustatius Afrikan Burial Ground Alliance, expressed his profound appreciation for the recent designation of the Golden Rock and Godet Afrikan burial grounds as part of the UNESCO Routes of Enslaved Peoples: “This is incredible news for our community.
-We have consistently strived to restore the dignity of our ancestors and increase awareness about long-marginalized and neglected sacred sites”.
+Kenneth Cuvalay, President of the St. Eustatius Afrikan Burial Ground Alliance, expressed his profound appreciation for the recent designation of the Golden Rock and Godet Afrikan burial grounds as part of the UNESCO Routes of Enslaved Peoples: “This is incredible news for our community.
+We have consistently strived to restore the dignity of our Ancestors and increase awareness about long-marginalized and neglected sacred sites”.
 He acknowledged Annina Van Neel and Peggy King Jorde’s invaluable contributions throughout this vital process.
 “Annina initially brought this idea to our attention while advocating for the respectful reburial of the ‘Liberated’ Afrikans on St. Helena, a British overseas territory”, Cuvalay added.
-Peggy, a key advocate for the New York African Burial Ground and a driving force behind the national memorial for enslaved and free Afrikans, remarked, “This is an empowering moment for the Statia community as we confront historical erasure and cultural devaluation.”
+Peggy King Jorde, a key advocate for the New York African Burial Ground and a driving force behind the national memorial for enslaved and free Afrikans, remarked, “This is an empowering moment for the Statia community as we confront historical erasure and cultural devaluation.”
 Annina and Peggy are featured protagonists in the documentary A Story of Bones.

 The Golden Rock and Godet Afrikan burial ground